Songkran (Thailand): Practices

 The Songkran celebration is rich with symbolic traditions.
 Mornings begin with merit-making.
 Visiting local temples and offering food to the Buddhist monks is commonly practiced.
-On this specific occasion, performing water pouring on Buddha statues and the young and elderly is a traditional ritual, representing purification and the washing away of one's sins and bad luck.
-As a festival of unity, people who have moved away usually return home to their loved ones and elders.
+On this specific occasion, performing water pouring on elders' hands is a traditional ritual, known as Rod Nam Dam Hua (Thai: รดน้ำดำหัว), literally, "pouring water to wash the head", representing purification and the washing away of one's sins and bad luck.
+Another purification ritual is Song Nam Phra (สรงน้ำพระ) or "bathing the Buddha", where Buddha images like statues are bathed with water.
+These images can be found in temples, homes and public spaces like malls.
+The water used in both rituals is a traditional scented water known as Nam Ob (Thai: น้ำอบ), which is mainly jasmine-scented, however the petals or essences of roses, Champaka and other fragrant flowers can also be added in..As a festival of unity, people who have moved away usually return home to their loved ones and elders.
 Paying reverence to ancestors is an important part of Songkran tradition.

 The holiday is known for its Water Festival.
 Major streets are closed to traffic, and are used as arenas for water fights.
 Celebrants, young and old, participate in this tradition by splashing water on each other.
-Traditional parades are held and in some venues "Lady Songkran" or "Miss Songkran" is crowned, where contestants are clothed in traditional Thai dress.
-For the general public, floral shirt or Hawaiian shirt is a popular clothing item worn during this festival.
+Additionally, it is common in all regions for people to use marl clay, known in Thai as Din Sor Pong (Thai: ดินสอพอง), as a form of body decoration or protection against the heat and sun.
+This clay is also used to mark other people during festivities.
+Traditional parades are held nation-wide and in some venues beauty pageants and parades are held where people can be crowned as "Lady Songkran" or "Miss Songkran", where contestants are clothed in traditional Thai dress.
+For the general public, floral shirts or a Hawaiian shirt are popular clothing items worn during this festival due to their colourful nature.